moodle-an-hochschulen/moodle-theme_boost_union/README.md

 In this tab there are the following settings:

+##### About us

+With these settings, you can add rich text content which will be shown on an about us page.

+##### Offers

+With these settings, you can add rich text content which will be shown on an offers page.

 ##### Imprint

 With these settings, you can add rich text content which will be shown on the imprint page.